-What followed was a group of 3 categories which scored two occurrences each (see Appendix 7).
+What followed was a group of 3 categories which scored two occurrences each.
 The grammatical inaccuracies ranged from verb and subject omission to the double verb category.
-The category of verb omission covered two utterances in which the verb was not included, making the whole sentence difficult to understand, For example:
+The category of verb omission covered two utterances in which the verb was not included, making the whole sentence difficult to understand, for example: